Specializing in vintage movie posters & lobby cards from cult & classic films

 NEAR MINT - About as good as it gets.
 The artwork must be in excellent condition.
 There may be some very minor blemishes in the border area.
 The item may have fold-lines, but only if this was done as part of the original studio distribution.

-EXCELLENT - The artwork must be in excellent condition, though there may be minor fold wear/splits, light creasing or extra folds.
+EXCELLENT - The artwork must be in excellent condition, though there may be minor fold wear/separation, light creasing or extra folds.
 There may be minor blemishes/tape/pinholes to the borders.
 There may be a few small tears but no paper loss to the artwork.

 FAIR - We would not normally sell an item in this condition.
 It would have to be a sufficiently desirable title to justify restoration.
 It will have major damage, including the artwork area.